mmuratarat/mmuratarat.github.io/_pages/faq.md

 #### What is the Kernel Trick?

 The Kernel Trick is a mathematical technique that implicitly maps instances into a very high dimensional space (feature space), enabling nonlinear classification and regression with Support Vector Machines because a linear decision boundary in the high-dimensional feature space corresponds to a complex nonlinear decision boundary in the original space.
+In essence, what the kernel trick does for us is to offer a more efficient and less expensive way to transform data into higher dimensions.

 #### What is the output of Logistic Regression?